tezos/tezos-mirror/contributing.md

 The shell is not part of the consensus state machine and hence every full node can have a different/custom version of the shell while still running the same protocol.
 A good example is how Ethereum has Parity and Geth, both are different shells but they are running the same protocol.

 Making changes to the shell is straightforward.
 Fork this repo, and then branch from `master`.
 Once you have made your changes please submit a merge request on gitlab against the `master` branch.
-Periodically those changes will get merged into `zeronet`, `alphanet`, and `mainnet` by hand.

 ## Protocol Implementation
 The protocol is the Tezos state machine and run in consensus.
 It is fully deterministic and every node in the network has to arrive at the same output given the same input.

 Making changes to the protocol is slightly different than one would expect.
 You branch from the latest `master` branch, make changes to the protocol, and then